langleyfoxall/technical-test/README.md

 There is the option to make the front end side of this task reactive, but this isn't necessary.

-You could use our [boilerplate](https://github.com/langleyfoxall/laravel-boilerplate), but it is more geared towards larger projects, and is yet to be updated to Laravel 6.0.

 ## The Vision

 > Note: This is entirely fictional and none of the results from the test will be used by Langley Foxall.